Part 10: HAL_GPIO_Init — The Ritual of Configuring Pins

 Let's first look at the function signature of HAL_GPIO_Init():

-GPIOx is a pointer to the GPIO_TypeDef struct.
+GPIOx is a pointer to the GPIO_TypeDef structure.
 In the memory map of the STM32F103C8T6, each GPIO port occupies a contiguous address space, and GPIO_TypeDef is the structured description of that space.
 The base address of GPIOA is 0x40010800, GPIOB is 0x40010C00, and GPIOC is 0x40011000—each port is separated by 0x400 bytes, or 1KB of space.
-Out of this 1KB, only seven 32-bit registers are actually used, totaling 28 bytes, with the rest reserved.
+Of this 1KB, only seven 32-bit registers (28 bytes) are actually used; the rest is reserved.

-In our gpio.hpp, we use enum class GpioPort to wrap these base addresses into type-safe enum values:
+In our gpio.hpp, we used enum class GpioPort to wrap these base addresses into type-safe enum values:

 enum class GpioPort : uintptr_t {